COVID-19: The biopharmaceutical industry is leading the way in developing vaccines, treatments & diagnostics

 |Sanofi||Sanofi announced a collaboration with the Biomedical Advanced Research and Development Authority (BARDA) to advance a novel COVID-19 vaccine candidate.
 Work is underway to leverage previous development efforts of a SARS vaccine candidate using Sanofi’s recombinant DNA technology.

 Sanofi, and Translate Bio, a clinical-stage messenger RNA (mRNA) therapeutics company, will collaborate to develop a novel mRNA vaccine for COVID-19.
-This collaboration leverages an existing agreement from 2018 between the two companies to develop mRNA vaccines for infectious diseases.
+This collaboration leverages an existing agreement from 2018 between the two companies to develop mRNA vaccines for infectious diseases, which was expanded in 2020.

 Sanofi joined forces with GSK, sharing innovative technologies from both companies.
 For more details see GSK.